carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 Nextflow processes are isolated from each other but can communicate between themselves sending values through channels.

 Inputs implicitly determine the dependency and the parallel execution of the process.
-The process execution is fired each time a new data is ready to be consumed from the input channel:
+The process execution is run each time new data is ready to be consumed from the input channel:

 ![Process Flow](../fig/channel-process.png)

-The input block defines which channels the process is expecting to receive inputs data from.
+The `input` block defines which channels the process is expecting to receive inputs data from.
 You can only define one input block at a time and it must contain one or more inputs declarations.

 The input block follows the syntax shown below: